On the coherence conjecture of Pappas and Rapoport: Review of the local picture, formulation of the conjecture

 Our main theorem can be also applied to local models of other types (for example for the (even) orthogonal groups) to deduce some geometrical properties of the special fibers.
 This will be done in \cite{PZ}.

 \begin{rmk} The original coherence conjecture in \cite{PR1} needs to be modified.
 This is due to a miscalculation in \cite[10.a.1]{PR1}.
 Namely, when $G$ is simply-connected, the affine flag variety of $G$ (denoted by $\calF_G$ temporarily) embeds into the affine flag variety of $H$ (denoted by $\calF_H$ temporarily).
 Therefore there is a restriction map $\Pic(\calF_H)\to\Pic(\calF_G)$, which was described explicitly in \emph{loc. cit.}.
-It turns out that there was a mistake in the calculation.
-However, once the calculation is restored, the coherence conjecture should be modified as the above form.
+This description is wrong in the case when the group is a non-split even unitary group (and in some other cases).
+Adjusting the work in \emph{loc. cit.} to account for this produces the modified coherence conjecture that we show in this paper.
 Let us remark that the same miscalculation led an incorrect example in \cite{H} Remark 19 (4), and an incorrect statement in the last sentence of the first paragraph in p.
 502 of \emph{loc. cit.} (see Proposition \ref{cal of cc}). \end{rmk}